 mechanism of action: Histone deacetylase (HDAC) inhibitor to reduce inflammation and promote muscle health

 last updated: September 09, 2019

 start date: October 24, 2017

 size / enrollment: 100

-Study drug should be permanently stopped if any of the following occur:
+Study drug should be permanently interrupted if any of the following occurs:

 • QTcF >500 msec;